Custler/main.evs.dev/README.md

 All you needs to setup your node - run **./Setup.sh** script from $HOME/main.evs.dev/scripts/ folder.
 This script has no options and does the follow:
 * remove old databases and logs if any
 * create all needed dirs
-* set proper url and endpoints in tonos-cli config file
+* set proper url and endpoints in ever-cli config file
 * setup logrotate service
 * setup new keys for node
 * setup service **tonnode** to run node as service (you can change name in env.sh)